Cynthia Weil and sixties pop

 As part of Don Kirshner’s Brill Building team of pop composers, Cynthia could produce vacuous teen lyrics if required, but took the opportunity to introduce social commentary when she could get away with it.
 The Crystals’ “Uptown” from 1962 was an early example, with the singer detailing how her boyfriend is ground down by an oppressive work environment and only becomes truly human when he extracts himself from the wage labour/capital relationship and returns uptown to join her in her low-rent tenement.

-(Don’t be too quick to scoff at the Economic and Philosophical Manuscripts allusion.
+(Don’t be too quick to scoff at the Economic and Philosophic Manuscripts allusion.
 Erich Fromm’s Marx’s Concept of Man, which included substantial excerpts from the 1844 manuscripts and introduced the young Marx’s theory of alienation to a US radical readership, had been published the previous year.)

 A later Mann-Weil hit issued in the Crystals’ name (although it was in fact recorded by Darlene Love and the Blossoms) was “He’s Sure the Boy I Love”.
 Even this more conventional girl group number still managed to subvert the genre.
 “He don’t hang diamonds round my neck/All he’s got’s an unemployment check” was not a typical lyric of the period.